MartinsAlex/MA_Backtester/README.md

-# This code is still in development and will be available in english soon.
+# This code is still in development and docs will be available in english soon.

 ![gif](readme_files/codeGif.gif)